MicrosoftDocs/memdocs/windows-365/enterprise/introduction-windows-365-frontline.md

 ### Monitor the concurrency buffer

 You can monitor the use of concurrency buffer with the Frontline connection hourly report.
 You can use the Frontline concurrency alert to receive alerts each time the concurrency buffer is activated.
+The concurrency buffer doesn't apply to GPU-enabled Cloud PCs.

 ## Features not yet supported Windows 365 Frontline

 The following features aren't yet supported for Windows 365 Frontline.

-- GPU Cloud PCs
 - Resize a Cloud PC remote action
 - [Move a Cloud PC](move-cloud-pc.md)